Home/Gymnastics

 I like pushing the boundaries and doing crazy and creative things.” – Fred “Flips” Richard has always been THAT kid.
-Despite being 20-years-old, Richard has been shattering the glass ceiling by changing the landscape many are privy to in the sport.
-Many continue to associate the world of gymnastics with crème de la crème like Olga Korbut, Svetlana Khorkina and most recently Simone Biles.
+Despite being 20 years old, Richard has been shattering the glass ceiling by changing the landscape many are privy to in the sport.
+Many continue to associate the world of gymnastics with crème de la crème like Olga Korbut, Svetlana Khorkina, Simone Biles, Suni Lee, and many others.
 But Richards is slowly paving a path for male gymnasts in an ocean of decorated female gymnasts before and alongside him.

-At the 2023 World Championships, Fred Richard ended a nine-year medal drought by winning a bronze with the U.S. Men’s team.
+At the 2023 World Championships, Fred Richard ended a nine-year medal drought by winning a bronze with the U.S. men’s team.
 He also went on to clinch a bronze in the all-around final at the same championship.
 The young wunderkind is also the youngest American male to have won an all-around NCAA title.
-He will now be stepping up for what possibly could be his first Olympic run, and he intends on tackling it head on.
+In the 2024 Paris Olympics, he won bronze with his teammates in the team finals.
 But what motivates the gymnastic icon to continue pushing?

 ADVERTISEMENT